wasp-lang/wasp/web/docs/auth/auth-hooks.md

   console.log('number of users after', count) console.log('user object', user)

-  // If this is an OAuth signup, we have the OAuth tokens and uniqueRequestId if (oauth) {
+  // If this is an OAuth signup, you have access to the OAuth tokens and the uniqueRequestId if (oauth) {
     console.log('accessToken', oauth.tokens.accessToken)
     console.log('uniqueRequestId', oauth.uniqueRequestId)